-A car accident can cause you to suffer a lot of emotional distress and not even realize it until long after the accident is over and your physical injuries have healed.
+A car accident can cause you to suffer a lot of emotional distress and you may not even realize it until long after the accident is over and your physical injuries have healed.

 In Missouri, when you are in a car accident, you can generally collect for two different types of damages.
 Economic damages are financial items that are concrete.
 Things that fall under the economic damages category are medical bills and lost wages.
 Non-economic damages are different.
 They aren’t concrete; they’re often highly subjective.
 Things that fall into the non-economic damage category are pain and suffering and emotional distress.